How to Install and Configure VNC on CentOS 7

 Set Up SSH Tunneling on Linux and macOS

-If you run Linux, macOS or any other Unix-based operating system on your machine, you can easily create an SSH tunnel with the following command:
+If you run Linux, macOS, or any other Unix-based operating system on your machine, you can easily create a tunnel with the following

 ssh -L 5901:127.0.0.1:5901 -N -f -l username server_ip_address